WordPress/openverse/documentation/projects/planning.md

 necessary information to complete the issue.
 This can include linking to specific relevant sections of the existing implementation plan(s).

+These issues are also an excellent place for contributors to share experiments, theories, and examples of potential implementations.
+These can come from any contributors and should be considered by implementation authors prior to writing the implementation plan.
+The more resources available to implementation plan authors before they begin work, the better the quality of our final plans.

 ### Implementation (`status: In Progress`)

 In the implementation phase, contributors begin work on the project.
 At this